Requirements for admission to Cameron University are established by the Oklahoma State Regents for Higher Education.

 Falsification of any admission record, whether by change, omission, or untrue statement will be grounds for permanent denial of admission to the University or suspension from the University with forfeiture of any credit earned.

-All records required for admission (ACT/SAT scores, GED and transcripts) become the property of Cameron University.
+All records required for admission become the property of Cameron University.
+Examples include, but are not limited to, test score reports, GED reports, and transcripts.

 A student who has legally changed his/her name must provide appropriate documentation to substantiate the change.
 This documentation is to be submitted to the Registrar's Office.
 All transcripts are issued under the student's legal name as recorded in the Registrar's Office.
 Student should insure their current mailing address is on file at all times to avoid not receiving financial information and any other important notices.
 Students should log in to their AggieAccess account to update address information.